 - Achieving Cost Leadership means that a firm sets out to become the low cost producer in its industry.

-- A cost leader must achieve parity or at least proximity in the bases of differentiation, even though it relies on cost leadership for its competitive advantage.
+- A cost leader must achieve parity or at least proximity in the bases of differentiation, even though it relies on cost leadership for its CA.

 - If more than one company try to achieve Cost Leadership, this is usually disastrous.